NTBEL/diffusion-fit/README.md

   * `-threshold-noise [threshold_noise]` : This option can be used to set how the noise in the tail region is determined for thresholding the fitting.
 Options are: std_dev - (default), use standard deviation of signal in the tail region. std_error - use the standard error in the tail region determined as std-dev/sqrt(N_values).
   * `--anisotropic-gaussian` : Use the Anisotropic Gaussian model (AnisotropicGaussianFit) to fit the diffusion intensity for cases where diffusion along the x and y dimensions is different.
   * `--no-background` : Don't compute or subtract any background from the images when fitting the intensity.
 This option can be used in cases where images are already pre-processed to remove the background flurorescence or when the input has been converted to the relative difference (dF/F) in flurorescence intensity (relevant for peptide sensors).
+  * `--asymmetric-fit` : Fit the intensity using the Asymmetric model (AsymmetricFit).
+  * `-asym-axis` : Specify the axis for asymmetric diffusion analysis.
+Should be either x or y.
+Default is x.

 The usage amd full set of command line options can be accessed at the command line by using the `--help` flag:
 ```